sagi-menahem/Sudoku-in-Java/README.md

 This project is a Java implementation of a Sudoku game, consisting of two main classes: `Sudoku` and `Square3x3`.

+The full assignment (in Hebrew) is in the "Task 3" file.

 ## Square3x3 Class

 The `Square3x3` class represents a 3x3 square within the Sudoku board.
 It provides the following constructors and methods: